-In Christian fiction, how do we balance keeping the message strong/not watering it down while still wanting to reach readers beyond Christian bookstores or churches?
+In Christian fiction, how do we balance keeping the message strong and not watering it down while still wanting to reach readers beyond Christian bookstores or churches?

-This has been an ongoing discussion ever since Christian Fiction became a significant part of the publishing landscape in the late 70s – early 80s.
+This has been an ongoing discussion ever since Christian fiction became a significant part of the publishing landscape in the late 70s to early 80s.

-For some readers any sort of sexual tension, even sensuality is off limits.
-Even the description of a woman or man’s body could have a limit.
+(1) For some readers, any sort of sexual tension, even sensuality, is off limits.
+Even the description of a woman’s or man’s body could have limits.
 But for others the threshold is much different.
-They think books that would get a PG-13 rating or even R are acceptable.
-Bedroom scenes, body part descriptions, etc. are all fair game.
+They think books that would get a PG-13 movie rating or even an R are acceptable.
+Bedroom scenes, body-part descriptions, etc., are all fair game.

-For some readers any sort of coarse language is off limits.
-But for others they say that the lack of coarse language is unrealistic and therefore it should be used all the time.
-But that begs the question of what constitutes “coarse”?
-(In movie ratings, the use of the f-bomb as an expletive, between one and three times, will be enough for the PG-13 rating.
+(2) For some readers, any sort of coarse language is off limits.
+But others say the lack of coarse language is unrealistic and therefore should be used all the time.
+But that begs the question of what constitutes “coarse.”
+(In movie ratings, albeit a different medium, the use of the f-bomb as an expletive, between one and three times, will be enough for the PG-13 rating.
 But, according to this article, if it is used as a verb, one time, the movie will receive an R rating.)

-I love how one Christian writer uses “language” without using it.
-In his recent novel Flags Out Front, Douglas Wilson has a scene on page 181 where it reads, “He dumped out two buckets of cuss words onto the carpet, and then spent a good ten minutes kicking them around the room with his cowboy boots.”
+I love how one Christian writer used “language” without using it.
+In his novel Flags Out Front, Douglas Wilson writes a scene on page 181 where it reads, “He dumped out two buckets of cuss words onto the carpet, and then spent a good ten minutes kicking them around the room with his cowboy boots.”

-In that example, there is obvious coarse language being used but I didn’t have to read the words.
-And the description of the tirade is funny but still gets the point across without diving into the cesspool of offensive language.
+In that example, there is obvious coarse language being used but; I didn’t have to read the words.
+Plus, the description of the tirade is funny but still gets the point across without diving into a cesspool of offensive language.

 There is a market for clean fiction.
 There is no disputing that.